As we know, if you have sold your car you must inform the DVLA.

 Here’s how updating the DVLA compare for offline/online

 No need to post

 We’ve just covered all the essential elements of selling or transferring your car, bike or van to another person.
 We’ve covered how to register a new keeper.

-You may find it helpful to have a complete step-by-step visual walk through.
+We also thought you may find it helpful to have a complete step-by-step visual walk through of the process.